Introduction

 (--aggregation

-) flag indicates that a final aggregated proof (containing all generated sub-proofs) should be produced.-y
+) indicates that a final aggregated proof (containing all generated sub-proofs) should be produced.-y

 (--verify-proofs